 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain tests before and during your treatment.

 Telavancin injection has caused birth defects in animals.
 This medication has not been studied in pregnant women, but it is possible that it may also cause birth defects in babies whose mothers received telavancin injection during pregnancy.
 You should not use telavancin injection while you are pregnant or plan to become pregnant unless your doctor decides that this is the best treatment for your infection.
 If you can become pregnant, you will need to have a pregnancy test before beginning treatment with telavancin injection.
-You will also need to use an effective form of birth control during your treatment.
+You will also need to use an effective form of birth control during your treatment and for 2 days after your final dose.
 If you become pregnant while receiving telavancin injection, call your doctor immediately.

 Talk to your doctor about the risks of using telavancin injection.

 Telavancin injection is used alone or with other medications to treat serious skin infections caused by certain types of bacteria.
 It is also used alone or with other medications to treat certain types of pneumonia caused by bacteria when there are no other treatment options available.
 Telavancin injection is in a class of medications called lipoglycopeptide antibiotics.
 It works by killing bacteria that cause infection.